-Globus Data Transfer Is a simplified way to access and move your research data, across all systems, using any existing identity.
-Transfer data to and from systems such as:
+Globus is a simple, reliable, and fast way to access and move your research data between systems.
+Globus allows you to transfer data to and from systems such as:

-Laptops HPC clusters (Rivanna) Secure computing (Ivy) Lab / departmental storage Tape archives Cloud storage Off-campus resources (XSEDE, National Labs) Access them all using just a web browser.
-This can help you share research data with colleagues, co-investigators, or to move data back and forth between a lab workstation and Rivanna or your personal computer.
+Laptops & personal workstations Rivanna HPC cluster Ivy Central Storage Lab / departmental storage Tape archives Cloud storage Off-campus resources (XSEDE, National Labs) Globus can help you share research data with colleagues and co-investigators, or to move data back and forth between a lab workstation and Rivanna or your personal computer.

-Data stored at a different institution?
+Are your data stored at a different institution?
 At a supercomputing facility?
-All you need is your campus login.
+All you need is your institution’s login credentials.